Mōri Motonari: Siege of Yoshida-Kōriyama Castle

 The Ōuchi relief army, consisting of 10,000 men led by Sue Takafusa, finally departed Suō Province in November, pausing on Miyajima to offer prayers for victory at the Itskushima Shrine before landing in Aki and marching towards Yoshida-Kōriyama Castle.
 They arrived outside Yoshida-Kōriyama Castle in December 1540, four months after the siege had begun.
 A series of skirmishes ensued between the opposing armies into the following month (January, 1541), which was largely to the detriment of the Amago.
-Motonari successfully defended his castle from an attack by Amago Haruhisa in the 1540–41 Siege of Koriyama.
+Motonari successfully defended his castle from an attack by Amago Haruhisa in the 1540–41 Siege of Yoshida-Kōriyama Castle.

 In the meantime, the other Amago force under Amago Hisayuki that had been dispatched to threaten the Shishido arrived.
 Its headquarters on Tenjinyama (天神山) were attacked by the Mōri and Ōuchi.
 In the ensuing action Amago Hisayuki was killed by an arrow and the Amago suffered heavy losses.
 In the wake of this fight, the Amago retainers, noting the army's dwindling supplies and poor morale, elected to retreat.
 The Mōri and Ōuchi duly pursued but were hindered by snow.

 The same year (1540), they attacked the Amago retainer Takeda Nobuzane (武田信実) who had been hiding with the Amago clan at Sato-Ginzan Castle.
 Nobuzane fled to Izumo Province and the Aki-Takeda clan was utterly annihilated.
 In addition, Motonari took over the Kawachi Keigoshu (川内警固衆), a pirate organization owned by the Aki-Takeda clan, which would become a large part of the Mōri navy later.

-First Siege of Toda castle
+First siege of Toda castle

 From 1542 to 1543 Motonari followed Ōuchi Yoshitaka in the First Siege of Toda Castle.
 In this battle they penetrated deep into the Amago clan territory but their supply line was broken and Kikkawa Okitsune (吉川興経) betrayed them.
 Motonari surrounded Gassantoda Castle (富田城) but the Ōuchi troops retreated.
 During the retreat Motonari almost lost his life but his general Watanabe Hajime covered Motonari's escape with a heroic rearguard action.
 Motonari returned safely to Aki Province.
 As a result of the battle the power of the Ōuchi clan weakened.